 Last updated on September 30th, 2021 at 08:20 pm

-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

-Headquartered in Edinburgh, Scotland, The Scotsman is a national daily newspaper that is printed in tabloid format.
+Headquartered in Edinburgh, Scotland, The Scotsman is a national daily newspaper printed in tabloid format.
 The Scotsman was founded in 1817 as a liberal weekly newspaper by lawyer William Ritchie and customs official Charles Maclaren.

 The Scotsman uses neutral language both in their headlines and articles, such as “Scottish independence ‘would be terrible’ says Donald Trump” and national news, such as “Philip Hammond warns SNP over tax rises.”
-They also use credible sources, such as the Wall Street Journal, however, they do occasionally publish opinion pieces with sensational headlines: “Did teetotal Donald Trump drink wine at the UN?”
-Overall, we rate The Scotsman High in factual reporting and Least Biased.
-(M. Huitsing 9/25/2017)
+They also use credible sources, such as the Wall Street Journal; however, they occasionally publish opinion pieces with sensational headlines: “Did teetotal Donald Trump drink wine at the UN?”
+For the most part, this is a neutral news reporting site that is factual.

 Overall, we rate The Scotsman Least Biased based on balanced editorials.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (M. Huitsing 9/25/2017) Updated (9/30/2021)